yaguarnecro/Growgrebuddy_PSA/GrowEbuddy_PSA/docs/proyect_doc/projectSetUpTickets.md

 - The guide is reviewed and approved by at least two team members.

 **-Complete**
-- [ ]
+- [x]

 **-Results/Changes**
-- Document the results or changes made after the ticket is completed.
+- A comprehensive guide for setting up and shutting down local and Docker environments has been created and documented in `GrowEbuddy_PSA/docs/development/SETUPv2.md`.

 **-Has Subtickets?**
   - [ ] Yes
-  - [ ] No
+  - [x] No

 </details>